mlau154/pymead/docs/source/usage.rst

   git clone https://github.com/mlau154/pymead.git

-Navigate to the top-level directory of the install location in the shell/terminal (where the ``setup.py`` file is located), then type:
+Navigate to the top-level directory of the install location in the terminal (where the ``setup.py`` file is located), then type:

 .. code-block::